 In May of 2017, just two years after launching a private capital campaign to advance a new vision for the Dorothy Day Center in Saint Paul, Catholic Charities of Saint Paul and Minneapolis announced that it had reached its goal to raise $40 million in private funds.
-The new vision – a 2-building, $100 million public-private partnership called “Dorothy Day Place” – is the largest public-private partnership in housing and social services in Minnesota history.
+The new vision – a two-building, $100 million public-private partnership called “Dorothy Day Place” – is the largest public-private partnership in housing and social services in Minnesota history.

 Fifteen prominent regional business leaders spearheaded the fundraising campaign, including co-chairs Doug Baker, Jr., Chairman and CEO of Ecolab; Mary Brainerd, former President and CEO of HealthPartners; and Andy Cecere, President and CEO of U.S. Bancorp.